 Human hair growth is a complex process based on multiple factors including hormones, genetics, health, and environmental issues.
 Nutrition, infections, vitamin deficiencies, metabolism, and autoimmune disorders can also factor in hair loss today.
 That has made hair restoration a vast and complicated science.

-Stem cell therapy has gained attention in treating many areas of medical conditions from neurologic to cardiac medical solutions.
-No longer facing the stigma of using embryonic stem cells, we can now extract them from various parts of the body.
-But how can stem cells advance hair loss science?
+Cell therapy has gained attention in treating many areas of medical conditions from neurologic to cardiac medical solutions.
+No longer facing the stigma of using embryonic cells, we can now extract them from various parts of the body.
+But how can cells advance hair loss science?

-Today, in hair restoration offices near Philadelphia and around the nation, stem cells derived from a patient’s own fat are being recognized as an effective treatment for hair loss.
-This is called FSG or Fat Stem Cell Grafting.
+Today, in hair restoration offices near Philadelphia and around the nation, cells derived from a patient’s own fat are being recognized as an effective treatment for hair loss.
 FSG is only one of the cutting edge non-surgical techniques being used by hair loss professionals today.

 FSG uses a small amount of the patient’s fat extracted using liposuction.
 This fat is then filtered for purification and then injected into the areas that are experiencing the hair loss.
-FSG is commonly done in tandem with another non-surgical hair restoration technique called PRP (Platelet Rich Plasma) extracted from the patient’s own blood.
+FSG is commonly done in tandem with other injectable non-surgical hair restoration techniques.

-Call Capri Hair Restoration for more information about stem cell and cutting-edge options in hair restoration today.
+Call Capri Hair Restoration for more information about cell and cutting-edge options in hair restoration today.